zainabbio/Youtube-Tutorials/README.md

 # Youtube-Tutorials
 Welcome to the YouTube Tutorials section!
-Here you'll find video tutorials related to this project.
-These videos aim to guide you through different aspects of the work and help you understand how to use the code, data, and tools in a practical way.
+Here you'll find video tutorials related to Bioinformatic project.
+These videos aim to guide you through different aspects of the Bioinformatic and help you understand how to use the code, data, and tools in a practical way.

 | **Topic**                                  | **Description**                                                                                          | **Notebook Link**                                                                 | **YouTube Link**                                                       |